Thorny Dragon Facts

 Firstly, the fascinating Thorny Dragon remains a somewhat small type of lizard.
 It also displays a moderate degree of sexual dimorphism.
 As a result, in its case, the females typically attain a slightly larger size than the males.

 The somewhat larger females usually reach a total length of about 8.3 in (21.1 cm).
 However, the males only reach an average length of roughly 8 in (20.3 cm).
 Furthermore, females most commonly have a slightly bulkier body shape.

 Much like many varieties of lizard, the Thorny Dragon displays a range of colors.
 In addition, these change with the seasons, to provide the animal with camouflage.
 Yet, these predominantly include shades of brown, tan, and red.
 These typically appear lighter in summer and darker in winter.

 - Species: M. horridus

-It also feeds as voracious predators.
-The reptile will eat a variety of insects if the need arises but usually subsist entirely on ants.
+It also feeds as a voracious predator.
+This reptile eats a variety of insects if the need arises but usually subsists entirely on ants.
 A single one of these lizards commonly consumes several thousand ants in a single day.

 On the other hand, its own predators appear to be limited to wild birds and goannas.
 Its preferred method of self-defense consists of rolling into a ball.
 This presents the predator with only the hard, sharp spines on its body.
 The Thorny Dragon also possesses a typical lifespan of approximately 20 years.